When to Consider Ergonomic Updates

 Educational intervention isn’t always the answer to non-compliance events.
 There may be gaps in a process that requires workarounds.
 For example, is there a cross in your process where you “back track” that could be causing confusion in the next process step?
 Or a bottle neck at certain points in the day or department that may be linked to skipped steps.

 Reactive planning entails a bit more site-specific information and insight.
-Leaders should be aware of these metrics and reviewing them through the lens of ergonomics may give you the vantage point you need to make a lasting change.
-Interested in exploring how to make sure you’re collecting the right data in your department?
-Check out this blog post about setting up scorecards.
+Leaders should be aware of these metrics.
+Reviewing them through the lens of ergonomics may give you the vantage point you need to make a lasting change.

 Risk Analysis